evansm7/riscix_ide/README.md

 ### Features

    - Supports 16-bit PIO accesses to both LBA and non-LBA/CHS drives
-   - Supports the "Ian Stocks ZIDEFS podule"
+   - Supports the "Ian Stocks ZIDEFS podule" (16-bit and 8-bit A30x0 versions), and Castle 16-bit IDE podule
    - Supports RISC iX sections embedded in any of the ZIDEFS partition (one RISC iX partition table per physical drive)
    - Supports the Castle 16-bit IDE podule _in principle_ (but doesn't work yet -- see ecide1 in the dmesg above!)
    - Easily extensible to support other interfaces